 Voters in Visitacion Valley and Portola — the two neighborhoods that broke most strongly for Donald Trump in the 2024 presidential election — chalked up their support to a now-familiar litany of concerns, from immigration and inflation to questions over Kamala Harris’ experience and agenda.
 The two neighborhoods sit among a cluster of predominantly working-class parts of the city.

-While these neighborhoods have leaned more Republican than the rest of the city in past presidential elections, in Visitacion Valley around 34% of voters supported Donald Trump in the presidential election — up roughly 10% from four years ago.
+While these neighborhoods have leaned more Republican than the rest of the city in past presidential elections, in Visitacion Valley around 34% of voters supported Trump this year — up roughly 10 percentage points from four years ago.

-That may not sound like much, but it contrasts greatly with liberal San Francisco, which saw just over 16% of votes go to Trump.
-During the 2020 presidential election, only 12.7% citywide voted for Trump.
-The Castro supported Vice President Kamala Harris the most, with 93% of votes cast for the vice president, according to the most recent city election data.
+That may not sound like much, but it contrasts greatly with liberal San Francisco, which saw slightly more than 16% of votes go to Trump.
+(During the 2020 presidential election, only 12.7% citywide voted for him.)
+Vice President Kamala Harris saw the greatest support in the Castro, at 93%, according to city election data.

 “I’m looking for someone who can make our country better, compared to other countries,” 61-year-old Trump supporter Jane told The Standard from her Visitacion Valley home.